lframosferreira/cvc5/report/README.md

-# How to build the project
+# How to build the project locally

 ## Mata lib